Operations on spectral partition Lie algebras and TAQ cohomology: A bar spectral sequence

-Levelwise application of this pair of adjunction gives rise to a adjunction between the corresponding categories of simplicial objects, denoted again by $\free^{\mathbf{T}}\dashv U$, as well as a monad $\mathbf{T}$ on the category of simplicial weighted graded $\Fp$-modules with the standard cofibrantly generated model structure.
-Then this adjunction induces a right transferred model structure on the category of simplicial $\mathbf{T}$-algebras, with weak equivalences and fibrations defined on the underlying simplicial weighted graded $\Fp$-modules.
+Denote by $s\Mod_k$ the category of simplicial weighted graded $k$-modules.
+Levelwise application of the adjunction $\free^{\mathbf{T}}\dashv U$ gives rise to an adjunction between the corresponding categories of simplicial objects as well as a monad $\mathbf{T}$ on $s\Mod_{k}$.
+We equip $s\Mod_{k}$ with the standard cofibrantly generated model structure.
+Suppose that the path objects of $s\Mod_{k}$ lifts to $s\mathrm{Alg}_\mathbf{T}$, the category of simplicial $\mathbf{T}$-algebras.
+Then this adjunction induces a right transferred model structure on the category of simplicial $\mathbf{T}$-algebras, with weak equivalences and fibrations defined on the underlying simplicial weighted graded $k$-modules by \cite[Theorem 3.2, Remark 3.3]{jn}.